loader image

 The formal requirements of an enforceable arbitration agreement are contained in section 7 of the Arbitration and Conciliation Act, 1996, which provides that an arbitration agreement is an agreement to submit to arbitration all or certain disputes that arise under a contract.
 Pertinently, an arbitration agreement must be in writing, either as an arbitration clause in a contract or as a separate agreement.

-Choice of arbitrator
+Choice of Arbitrator

 If the arbitration agreement and any relevant rules are silent on the matter, how many arbitrators will be appointed and how will they be appointed?
 Are there restrictions on the right to challenge the appointment of an arbitrator?